-What is the ASA/USA?
+What is USA Softball?

-The American Softball Association (ASA) was founded in 1933 in Oklahoma, to help standardize softball regulations.
-ASA/USA now has two primary divisions: adult and youth programs.
-There are 87 local organizations with over 245,000 teams and over 3.5 million participants across these two programs.
-On January 1st, 2017, USA Softball (another softball regulatory agency) and the ASA merged to become USA Softball.
+USA Softball has two primary divisions: adult and youth programs.
+There are 87 local organizations with over 245,000 teams and more than 3.5 million softball players across these two programs.
 USA Softball is presently the National Regulating Body (NGB) of Softball and the sport’s most prominent governing body.

 Who is the USSSA?